le Strange Family Grade 1 Listed Porch

 The fire of 1853 left only the remains of the 1618 porch as shown, which was ultimately the principal entrance to the Hall for many centuries.

-Situated centrally within the Courtyard, it bears the date 1618, indicating that it was constructed at a later date than the rest of this Wing.
-This remaining porch has been Grade 1 Listed.
+Situated centrally within the Courtyard, the Porch ruin bears the date 1618, indicating that it was constructed at a later date than the rest of the wing.
+It has been designated Grade 1 Listed.

 The doorway projected slightly from the main façade, forming a shallow porch.
 The the heavy door was likely made from oak.